 Police are also increasingly turning a blind eye to people taking journeys to end their life in other countries, “raising serious questions about the effectiveness of our current laws in preventing the potential coercion of vulnerable people”, they say.

 Abuse of law

 Many believe that legalising euthanasia would put too much power in the hands of doctors, who could abuse their position.

-Rita Marker, executive director of the International Task Force on Euthanasia and Assisted Suicide, says: “Laws against euthanasia and assisted suicide are in place to prevent abuse and to protect people from unscrupulous doctors and others.
+Rita Marker, executive director of the International Task Force on Euthanasia and Assisted Suicide in the US, has previously said: “Laws against euthanasia and assisted suicide are in place to prevent abuse and to protect people from unscrupulous doctors and others.
 They are not, and never have been, intended to make anyone suffer.

 “Euthanasia and assisted suicide are not about the right to die.
 They are about the right to kill.”

-Opponents also argue that normalising euthanasia would be a philophical slippery slope to legalised murder.
+Opponents also argue that normalising euthanasia would be a philosophical slippery slope to legalised murder.

 He continues: “If terminating life is a benefit, the reasoning goes, why should euthanasia be limited only to those who can give consent?
 Why need we ask for consent?”